Anjaan (2014 film): Plot

-Krishna, a disabled person, arrives in Mumbai from Kanyakumari to find his elder brother Raju.
+Krishna, a disabled man, arrives in Mumbai from Kanyakumari to find his elder brother Raju.
 A taxi driver named Raja drives him to a bar, where he tries to inquire about Raju from the henchmen of Raju's former associate Amar, but is rebuffed.
 Raju's friend Rajiv tells him that Raju was a top gangster.
 Krishna meets Raju's old enemy JK, who reveals Raju spared his life when he could've killed him.
 JK tells Krishna about Karim Bhai, a close friend of Raju.
 Upon meeting Karim, Krishna learns about Raju's past.

-In the past, Raju and his brotherly friend Chandru are powerful gangsters to whom Karim himself is a personal friend, while Johnny, Rajiv, Jackie, Manoj and Amar are their henchmen.
+In the past, Raju and his brotherly friend Chandru were powerful gangsters to whom Karim himself is a personal friend, while Johnny, Rajiv, Jackie, Manoj, and Amar are their henchmen.
 The new police commissioner R. Ashok Kumar tries to get rid of them, but Raju kidnaps Ashok's daughter Jeeva on the night of her marriage, in exchange for freeing his men.
-The commissioner is forced to agree, but Jeeva explains that she did not want to get married and her kidnapping is also her consent.
+Ashok is forced to agree, but Jeeva explains that she did not want to get married, and her kidnapping is also her consent.
 Raju and Jeeva soon fall in love with each other.
-Raju and Chandru eventually meet Imran Bhai, a powerful crime boss from Dubai, who initially praises them for their work, but eventually insults and warns them.
+Raju and Chandru eventually meet Imran Bhai, a powerful crime boss from Dubai, who initially praises them for their work but eventually insults and warns them.

 Chandru takes the insult seriously and stays awake all night, but becomes delighted upon finding that Raju kidnapped him at the party itself.
-The duo meets Imran, who is held captive by Rajiv, and have their verbal revenge.
+The duo meets Imran, who is held captive by Rajiv, and has their verbal revenge.
 A delighted Chandru gifts a new car to Raju, who later finds Jeeva inside.
 Chandru tells Raju to enjoy the vacation with Jeeva.
 During their vacation, Raju and Jeeva are attacked, but they manage to escape.
-Returning to his hood, Raju is shattered and enraged to find Chandru's mutilated corpse, where he orders Amar to accompany him in killing Imran, but Raju is betrayed by Amar, who shoots him, throwing him into the water.
+Returning to his hood, Raju is shattered and enraged to find Chandru's mutilated corpse, and he orders Amar to accompany him in killing Imran.
+However, Amar betrays Raju, shooting him and throwing him into the water.